stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ```bash
 module use ~/sens05_shared/common/modules/
 ```

-Afterwads you can 'run' your new Apptainer image using
+Now you are set up to run your own module like this:

 ```bash
 module load <SANDBOX_DIR>/<VERSION>